mitrefccace/managementportal/analytics/README.md

 #### Installation

 - Download and install Node.js [here.](https://nodejs.org/en/download/)
-- Navigate to your working directory and install the required node modules by using:
+- Navigate to your cloned directory and install the required node modules by using:

         $ npm install randgen
         $ npm install mongoose